top of page

 Welcome

 Community cats are feral or stray cats that are unowned cats and live outdoors, often in groups.
 They can be found in urban, suburban, and rural areas, and typically rely on human sources for food and shelter.
 Spay and neuter programs are crucial because they help control the cat population, reducing the number of homeless cats and preventing overpopulation.
 These programs also contribute to the health and well-being of the cats, as spaying and neutering can decrease the risk of certain diseases and behavioral issues.
-Our foundation and fundraising efforts directly support community cat Trap Neuter Return (TNR).
+Our organization and fundraising efforts directly support community cat Trap Neuter Release (TNR).

 DC cat photo 14_edited_edited.jpg